Scanbuy-Inc/dcoupon-public-docs/publishers-api/README.md

 ## Environments

-This API is available in different dcoupon environments, you will get credentials for each environmen that you will need to use.
+This API is available in different dcoupon environments, you will get credentials for each environment that you will need to use.

 ### Integration

 This environment is available to develop and test your integration with dcoupon user coupons.

-URL to use as [ENV] for this environment is https://integration.coupon.com/ *FR
+URL to use as [ENV] for this environment is https://services-dev.dcoupon.com/

 ## API method Version